neondatabase/rfcs/text/cluster-size-limits.md

 ## Components

-pageserver - calculate size consumed by a timeline, add it into feedback message. safekeeper - pass feedback message from pageserver to compute. compute - receive feedback message, enforce size limit based on GUC `zenith.max_cluster_size`. console - set and update `zenith.max_cluster_size setting`
+* pageserver - calculate size consumed by a timeline, add it into feedback message.
+* safekeeper - pass feedback message from pageserver to compute.
+* compute - receive feedback message, enforce size limit based on GUC `zenith.max_cluster_size`.
+* console - set and update `zenith.max_cluster_size setting`

 ## Proposed implementation

 First of all, it's necessary to define timeline size.
-Options are:

-1. Count all data, including SLRUs. (not including WAL) Here we think of it as of a physical disk underneath postgres cluster.
+Current approach is to count all data, including SLRUs. (not including WAL) Here we think of it as of a physical disk underneath postgres cluster.
 This is how `LOGICAL_TIMELINE_SIZE` metric is implemented in pageserver right now and the draft PR uses it.

-2. Count only relation data.
+Alternatively we could count only relation data.
 As in pg_database_size().

-This approach is more user-friendly, because it is the data that is really affected by user.
+This approach is somewhat more user-friendly, because it is the data that is really affected by user.
+On the other hand, it puts us into weaker position in comparison with other services, i.e. RDS.
 To implement it, we will need to refactor timeline_size counter, or rather add another counter.
-I suggest to use this approach.

 Timeline size is updated during wal digestion, it is not versioned and is valid at the last_received_lsn moment.
 Then this size should be reported to compute node.

 current_instance_size value is included into walreceiver's custom feedback message: `ZenithFeedback`

+If limit is soon to be reached, warning message is added to the feedback.

 (PR about protocol changes in review https://github.com/zenithdb/zenith/pull/1037).

 This message is received by safekeeper and propagated to compute node as a part of `AppendResponse`.

-Finally, when compute node receives the `current_instance_size` from safekeeper (or from pageserver directly), it updates the global variable.
+Finally, when compute node receives the `current_instance_size` from safekeeper (or from pageserver directly), it updates the global variable and logs received warning, if any.

 And then every zenith_extend() operation checks if limit is reached `(current_instance_size > zenith.max_cluster_size)` and throws `ERRCODE_DISK_FULL` error if so.
 (see Postgres error codes [https://www.postgresql.org/docs/devel/errcodes-appendix.html](https://www.postgresql.org/docs/devel/errcodes-appendix.html))